mufeili/DiGress/README.md

   - QM9 and Guacamol should download by themselves when you run the code.
   - For the community and planar datasets, data can be found at https://github.com/KarolisMart/SPECTRE/tree/main/data
-  - Moses dataset can be found at https://github.com/molecularsets/moses/tree/master/data